nazmulidris/rust-scratch/macros/README.md

 > called [`lazy-static`](https://github.com/dtolnay/syn/tree/master/examples/lazy-static).
 > It shows how to parse a custom syntax.

-## TODO: 🎗️ Example of a complex function-like macro that generates manager of things
+## TODO: 🎗️ Example of a complex function-like macro that parses custom syntax

 - TODO: take a look at https://github.com/dtolnay/syn/tree/master/examples/lazy-static